yangoos57/dataStudy/AWS/SAA_questions/AWS Associate 문제풀이.md

     근거

-    - role!
+    - 문제 : EC2에 S3를 연결시키고자 할 때 필요한 것은?
+    - IAM role을 만들어야한다. 그리고 그 role을 ec2에게 부여한다.
 - Q18

     An application development team is designing a microservice that will convert large images to smaller, compressed images.
-When a user uploads an image through the web interface, the microservice should store the image in an Amazon S3 bucket, process and compress the image with an AWS Lambda function, and store the image in its compressed form in a different S3 bucket.A solutions architect needs to design a solution that uses durable, stateless components to process the images automatically.Which combination of actions will meet these requirements?
+When a user uploads an image through the web interface, the microservice should store the image in an Amazon S3 bucket, process and compress the image with an AWS Lambda function, and store the image in its compressed form in a different S3 bucket.A solutions architect needs to design a solution that uses durable, stateless components to process the images automatically.

+    Which combination of actions will meet these requirements?
 (Choose two.)

     - A. Create an Amazon Simple Queue Service (Amazon SQS) queue.
 Configure the S3 bucket to send a notification to the SQS queue when an image is uploaded to the S3 bucket. **Most Voted**
     - B. Configure the Lambda function to use the Amazon Simple Queue Service (Amazon SQS) queue as the invocation source.
 When the SQS message is successfully processed, delete the message in the queue. **Most Voted**